 You are excited to start your career as a radiologist.
-And, you are interviewing hoping to find a job where you can make the most money and pay off your student debt.
-Well, there is much more to finding the right position than just assessing the income.
+And, you are interviewing, hoping to find a job where you can make the most money and pay off your student debt.
+There is much more to find the correct position than just assessing the income.
 Of course, you should consider the location and job profile.
 Just as importantly, however, you also need to figure into your calculations the workload and relative value units (RVUs) you need to complete to reach that income.

 The Lowly RVU

 Before we conclude how much work is too much, we first have to define a unit of work.
-We call the basic measurement of work, the RVU or relative value unit.
-According to an excellent presentation on the history of insurance, the first “RVU” came out in 1992 (1), and a relative value unit was defined as consisting of three different components- physician work, practice expense, and malpractice.
-Most of the cost/workload of the RVU relates to physician work and practice expense.
+The essential measurement of work is the RVU or relative value unit.
+According to an excellent presentation on the history of insurance, the first “RVU” came out in 1992 (1).
+It defined a relative value unit as three different components- physician work, practice expense, and malpractice.
+Most of the cost/workload of the RVU relates to physician work and practice expenses.

 So, who decides the cost of an RVU?
-Well, the American Medical Association defined a committee called the AMA Specialty Society Relative Value Update Committee (the RUC).
-It consists of an expert panel made up of an individual from the 21 major national specialty societies, two IM specialists, one primary care practitioner, one specialist, and six additional committee members.
+The American Medical Association defined a committee called the AMA Specialty Society Relative Value Update Committee (the RUC).
+It consists of an expert panel of an individual from the 21 major national specialty societies, two IM specialists, one primary care practitioner, one specialist, and six additional committee members.
 They assign explicitly what the Medicare costs are for each procedure.
 (1)

 Why Is The Average RVUs Per Radiologist Is Important?
 (And Why It’s Not!)

 OK.
 So, we have defined what makes an RVU and who creates an RVU for any given procedure.
-The next important question: What is the median number of RVUs per radiologist throughout the country.
-Well, I found a relatively recent article in Aunt Minnie that reports just that.
-(2) To summarize, it says that the average radiologist performed 8907 RVUs in 2016.
-Now that we know the average RVUs per radiologist, it’s a relatively simple step to ask what the average number of RVUs per radiologist per year is in any given practice.
-Usually, the business or practice manager can obtain the number for you if you ask.
+The following important question: What is the median number of RVUs per radiologist throughout the country.
+Well, I found a relatively recent article in The Reading Room that reports just that.
+(2) To summarize, it says that the average radiologist performed 10,020 RVUs in a 2020 survey.
+Now that we know the average RVUs per radiologist, it’s a relatively simple step to ask the average number of RVUs per radiologist per year in any given practice.
+Usually, the business or practice manager can obtain the number if you ask.
 If you find that the number deviates significantly from the mean, perhaps, you are looking at too few or too many studies.

 But wait… There’s more to the equation!
 Let’s say you are a neuroradiologist that reads almost exclusively high-value RVU MRIs.
 Perhaps, you may read them significantly quicker than a general radiologist.
 Then, you can probably handle more RVUs than the average radiologist.
 Or, let’s say you just started and have not yet picked up speed with dictating.
-In that case, you are likely going to read lower amounts of RVUs.
-Therefore, you have to put in your weighted factor to come up with how much work is reasonable.
+In that case, you will likely read lower amounts of RVUs.
+Therefore, you have to put in your weighted factor to determine how much work is reasonable.

 Why Are Daily RVUs Even More Important?

-Finally, we have come up with your individual optimal yearly RVU number where you should lie within a reasonable spectrum.
-But, it is impossible in any given practice to conform to that number precisely every day.
+Finally, we have developed your individual optimal yearly RVU number where you should lie within a reasonable spectrum.
+But, it is impossible to conform to that number precisely every day in any given practice.
 Some days you will have more studies and others less.

-To add even more variation, in some practices the radiologists may take 16 weeks of vacation, leaving only 36 weeks to complete all the work.
-To make the appropriate calculation of RVUs in this sort of practice, you would need to take the individual practice’s annual RVU number and divide by the number of days per year worked.
+To add even more variation, in some practices, the radiologists may take 16 weeks of vacation, leaving only 36 weeks to complete all the work.
+To make the appropriate calculation of RVUs in this sort of practice, you would need to take the individual practice’s annual RVU number and divide it by the number of days per year worked.
 In actuality, that yearly average total RVU number does not measure the amount of daily work.
 A more appropriate calculation would be the daily RVU number.
-Therefore, a practice with a seemingly ordinary yearly RVU number can have a daily RVU number that is exceedingly high.
+Therefore, a practice with a seemingly ordinary yearly RVU number can have an exceedingly high daily RVU number.